 The Lake Huron Water Treatment Plant began full-scale operations in 1974.
 The plant is located at 3993 Metcalf Road in Fort Gratiot, Michigan.
-The Lake Huron plant was designed to be basins do not meet 10-State standards and thus are not considered to be true settling basins by the MDEQ.
+The Lake Huron plant was designed to be easily expandable to meet the needs of growing populations in the communities it serves to the north of Detroit.
+In 2004, after completion of a pilot study along with various upgrades to the process trains, the MDEQ rated the maximum capacity of Lake Huron at 400 MGD.
+Lake Huron is the only GLWA facility that is operated in "modified" direct filtration mode.
+The sedimentation basins do not meet 10-State standards and thus are not considered to be true settling basins by the MDEQ.
 The raw water source for the plant is Lake Huron.
 The raw water tunnel is designed for a maximum capacity of 1200 MGD and 800 MGD during cold weather.
 The plant was constructed with provisions to increase the capacity by adding additional process trains and pumping units to obtain the maximum production capacity of 1200 MGD.
 In the early 2000's a variety of process treatment improvements were constructed at the Lake Huron Water Treatment Plant.
 These improvements included new high lift and backwash water pumps (including discharge piping and valves), rehabilitation of two clear wells and the high service suction well, filtration capacity improvements, pretreatment improvements and filter control modification, and a new treatment facility for filter backwash wastewater.